MirageNet/Mirage/doc/docs/analyzers/MIRAGE1203.md

 # MIRAGE1203: Pass-by-Reference Modifiers in RPCs

 ## The Problem
-An RPC method contains parameters with `ref`, `out`, or `in` parameter modifiers.
+An RPC method contains parameters with `ref`, `out`, or `in` modifiers.

-RPCs (Remote Procedure Calls) serialize arguments and send them over the network.
-Pass-by-reference modifiers (`ref`, `out`, or `in`) pass values by reference under the hood (which triggers the Weaver's `IsByReference` check).
-Since RPC arguments must be serialized over a one-way network serialization boundary, pass-by-reference is not supported.
+Because RPC arguments must be serialized across the network, pass-by-reference modifiers are not supported.

 ---